A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

 “We had kids arriving without parents, and parents without their kids,” he said.

-“In the midst of this, this military woman comes to me and she says, ‘sir, we have a clandestine.’
-I was like, ‘okay, that’s a problem.’
-So I go to see the clandestine and they bring me this cardboard box in which there was a slit, and in the slit I could see the golden eyes of the myna.”
+“In the midst of this, this military woman comes to me and she says, ‘Sir, we have a clandestine.’
+I was like, ‘Okay, that’s a problem.’
+So I go to see the clandestine, and they bring me this cardboard box in which there was a slit, and in the slit I could see the golden eyes of the myna.”

-Chatel said he felt “moved” by Alia’s determination to take her bird with her out of Afghanistan, given the overcrowded scenes and dangerous Taliban checkpoints around Kabul Airport.
+Chatel said he felt “moved” by Alia’s determination to take her bird with her out of Afghanistan, given the overcrowded scenes and dangerous Taliban checkpoints around Kabul airport.

 “Through all this, she had kept this cardboard box and this bird like a treasure with her.
 Of course, she was so sad not to be able to take him to France … I just thought that this entire experience had already been so cruel on this girl and on so many other people that it would be heartless to add an additional and unnecessary cruelty.”

-So, he decided to step up, and offered to take in the yellow-beaked creature at the French residence.
+So, he decided to step up and offered to take in the yellow-beaked creature at the French residence.
 “I won’t forget her look of desperate gratefulness,” Chatel recalled.

 Chatel took in Juji on Aug.
-26, a mere 24 hours before the end of Operation Apagan, the French military evacuation of nearly 3,000 French nationals and Afghan refugees from Kabul Airport.
+26, a mere 24 hours before the end of Operation Apagan, the French military evacuation of nearly 3,000 French nationals and Afghan refugees from Kabul airport.

 Even the journey back from the air base to the French residence had a touch of drama.